klimov-code/R4S-test/README.md

 # R4S-test

-test case for Ready for Sky
+test for Ready for Sky